AckerlyXu/heima/articles/virtual-machines/virtual-machines-linux-capture-image.md

 1. Deprovision your source VM:

+    ```bash
     ssh ops@myvm.chinanorth.chinacloudapp.cn
     sudo waagent -deprovision+user -force
     exit
+    ```

 2. Deallocate the VM with [az vm deallocate](https://docs.microsoft.com/cli/azure/vm#deallocate):

+    ```azurecli
     az vm deallocate --resource-group myResourceGroup --name myVM
+    ```

 3. Generalize the VM with [az vm generalize](https://docs.microsoft.com/cli/azure/vm#generalize):

+    ```azurecli
     az vm generalize --resource-group myResourceGroup --name myVM
+    ```

 4. Create an image from the VM resource with [az image create](https://docs.microsoft.com/cli/azure/image#create):

+    ```azurecli
     az image create --resource-group myResourceGroup --name myImage --source myVM
+    ```

 5. Create a VM from your image resource with [az vm create](https://docs.microsoft.com/cli/azure/vm#create):

+    ```azurecli
-        az vm create --resource-group myResourceGroup --name myVMDeployed --image myImage --admin-username azureuser --ssh-key-value ~/.ssh/id_rsa.pub
+    az vm create --resource-group myResourceGroup --name myVMDeployed --image myImage
+        --admin-username azureuser --ssh-key-value ~/.ssh/id_rsa.pub
+    ```

 ## Detailed steps
 In the following steps you deprovision an existing VM, deallocate and generalize the VM resource, then create an image.
 You can use this image to create VMs across any resource group within your subscription.
-This process gives [Azure Managed Disks](/documentation/articles/storage-managed-disks-overview/) an advantage over unmanaged disks.
+This process gives [Azure Managed Disks](../storage/storage-managed-disks-overview.md) an advantage over unmanaged disks.
 With unmanaged disks, you create a blob copy of the underlying virtual hard disk (VHD) and are then limited to creating VMs in the same storage account as the copied VHD blob.
 With managed disks, you create an image resource that can be deployed across your whole subscription.

 ## Step 1: Remove the Azure Linux agent
 To make the VM ready for generalizing, you deprovision the VM using the Azure VM agent to delete files and data.
 Use the **waagent** command with the **deprovision** parameter on your target Linux VM.
-For more information, see the [Azure Linux Agent user guide](/documentation/articles/virtual-machines-linux-agent-user-guide/).
+For more information, see the [Azure Linux Agent user guide](./virtual-machines-linux-agent-user-guide.md).

 1. Connect to your Linux VM using an SSH client.
 2. In the SSH window, type the following command:

+    ```bash
     sudo waagent -deprovision+user
+    ```

-    > [AZURE.NOTE]
+    > [!NOTE]
     > Only run this command on a VM that you intend to capture as an image.
 It does not guarantee that the image is cleared of all sensitive information or is suitable for redistribution.

 3. Type **y** to continue.
 You can add the **-force** parameter to avoid this confirmation step.
 4. After the command completes, type **exit**.
 This step closes the SSH client.